lbod/delitetutorial/tutorials/beginner.md

 ```
 Note that we just accepted the default names the `yo` generator created for us.
 In case there's any confusion, the module name created `CustomElement` bears
 no relation to the custom element name i.e. `custom-element`.

-TODO: NOTE SURE WHAT THIS MEANS, THIS WAS FOR AN OLDER VERSION OF THE PARSER??:
-(Note that here, we're not explicitly requiring the module for the custom element i.e. `"custom/CustomElement"`,
-`delite/register` takes care of this for us for declarative created widgets).

 This is an important concept which sometimes isn't clear at a first glance.
 You can add any non-standard tag to an HTML page and the browser HTML parser
 will not complain, this is because these elements will be defined as a native